Farro Risotto with Morel Mushrooms & Asparagus

 Add a ladle of the hot stock to the risotto and stir until absorbed, 3-5 minutes.
 Repeat until all of the stock is used or absorbed and the farro is nice and tender.
 It's done once the farro is soft and tender.
 While cooking, constantly taste and adjust for salt and pepper.

-Fold in the blanched asparagus and sprinkle over Grated Parmesan Cheese.
+Fold in the blanched asparagus and sprinkle over Parmesan Cheese.
 If desired, drizzle over White Truffle Oil.
 Enjoy!